Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: The Goldstone and Roton mode in the IC-SkX states

 Now we perform a long wavelength expansion around the $\Gamma$ point,

 where we have introduced

 thus we can extract the Goldstone mode from $ \omega_{-}(k) $ in the long wavelength limit at the $ \Gamma=(0,0) $ point:

-where its velocity $ v_{G,x}^2=\frac{D_x}{C_0}, v_{G,y}^2=\frac{D_y}{C_0} $ are shown in Fig.\ref{pi4}b.
+where its velocity $ v_{G,x}^2=\frac{D_x}{C_0}, v_{G,y}^2=\frac{D_y}{C_0} $ are shown in Fig.4b.

-In fact, as shown in Fig.M2b, putting $ \theta_A= 0, \theta_B=\pi $ and $ \theta_A= \theta_B=0 $, one can also push the calculations to the the $ Z-x $ state at $ h< h_{c1} $ and the FM state at $ h > h_{c2} $, but in a different gauges than the original one used in the previous sections.
+In fact, as shown in Fig.4a, putting $ \theta_A= 0, \theta_B=\pi $ and $ \theta_A= \theta_B=0 $, one can also push the calculations to the $ Z-x $ state at $ h< h_{c1} $ and the FM state at $ h > h_{c2} $, but in a different gauges than the original one used in the previous sections.
 As expected, the minimum positions of excitations may shift at different gauges.
-The gaps along the whole line $ \beta=\pi/4 $ are shown in Fig.\ref{pi4}a.
+The gaps along the whole line $ \beta=\pi/4 $ are shown in Fig.4c.

 At the lower critical field $h=h_{c_1}=\sqrt{3}-1$, $\theta_A=0$, $\theta_B=\pi$, $A_0=2+h_{c_1}$, $B_0=2-h_{c_1}$, we find $ v_{G,x}(h_{c1})=v_{G,y}(h_{c1})=0 $.
 Then we expand Eqn.\ref{SkXs} to next leading order $ k^4 $: